Benedicht/UnityAndroidHangRepro/README.md

 4. When (and if) the new scene is loaded, execute 1. the second time.
 5. If both execution of 1. succeeds, restart the application to do a new repro-turn.

+Adding more work on additional threads are increasing reproducibility.

 ## Stack Traces

 This stack trace is always the same and it's from Unity's main thread: